Musketeer-H2020/MMLL-Robust/Hackaton2021/README.md

 This procedure is reapeated several times.

-In the hackaton we will test 3 different scenarios:
+In the hackathon we will test 3 different scenarios:

 1. Master node with no defences and two malicious workers.
 2. Master node with unknown defence 1 and two malicious workers.